 As the population of Middletown began to increase, the need for more water supply was identified and, in response to that need, a proposal to enlarge Laurel Brook Reservoir was presented.
 This proposal was considered too costly so alternatives were sought.

 On December 15, 1896 the citizens of Middletown voted to build a new reservoir at Mount Higby.
 On November 24, 1897 the project was completed and on March 10, 1898 water was delivered from the reservoir to the City.
 Following World War I, the Water Department began installing meters on its services.
 This had the effect of lowering overall water consumption so that the then available supply proved sufficient until 1940.

 Recreating the Water Commission

 In 1949, the State Legislature passed an act recreating the Water Commission as it now stands.
 In 1965, Wells 1 and 2 were constructed at the River Road Well field.
 The John S Roth Water Filtration Plant was constructed in 1967 and additional wells were developed within the River Road Well field between 1971 and 1995.

 Today, there are 10 active wells in this well field operating in series as the primary source of water for the City.
 This well field serves approximately 80% of the total system water consumption.

-Today, the Department provides water service to approximately 87% of the City's current population.
-This is consistent with the 1999 Water Supply Plan Update.
+Today, the Department provides water service to nearly 90% of the City’s current population.
+This is consistent with the 2011 Water Supply Plan Update.